mfisher87/picam-streaming/README.md

 # picam-streaming

-Some scripts for streaming with raspberry pi camera module at reasonably low latency.
+Some scripts for streaming with Raspberry Pi camera module at reasonably low latency.

-Intended for use on a pi (I am using a Zero W) with camera module on a fresh Raspian install.
+Intended for use with a fresh Raspian-Lite install.
+I am using several Pi Zero Ws and streaming over WiFi with no hiccups.

 ## Install

 Run install.sh to configure and start the service:

     source install.sh

+## Credit

+This is made possible by https://github.com/ccrisan/streameye.
+I haven't found a better way to stream video from a Pi Zero with low latency, reasonable framerate and reasonable resolution.

+I use MotionEye on a central server and stream video to MotionEye from multiple Pi Zero Ws.